ChamanGurjar/React-Practice/README.md

 This repository contains code I wrote when learning the React.
 This repository contains the code from the udemy course of Max and some other tutorials I followed on Youtube, medium, freecode camp or some other websites.

-### Markdown
+### How To Run Project(s)

 To run the project clone the repo.
-Go to respective folder you want to run and use following command
+Go to respective folder you want to run and use following command :-

 ### `npm start`